duleorlovic/blog/_posts/2016-02-21-zoneminder-security-server-raspberry-pi-home-automation.markdown

 # you need to open pin port again, but before that you need to release
 # https://github.com/jwhitehorn/pi_piper/issues/30
 File.open("/sys/class/gpio/unexport", "w") { |f| f.write("#{pin.pin}") }
+# or
+gpio unexportall
+# to see all used pins
+gpio exports
 ~~~

 # Bash